 4. Record Keeping

-Maintain detailed records of all maintenance activities, including inspections, repairs, and replacements.
+Maintain detailed records of all equipment maintenance activities, including inspections, repairs, and replacements, with the help of a preventive maintenance log.
 These records can help identify recurring issues and improve maintenance planning and budgeting.

 Conclusion